ibexa/documentation-developer/docs/commerce/checkout/reorder.md

 Creates a new shopping cart for reordering items from a past order in the same currency.
 The method uses the following parameters:

-- `$order` (OrderInterface) - The order for which a reorder cart is being created
+- `$order` (OrderInterface) - the order for which a reorder cart is being created
-- `$newCartName` (optional string) - An optional name for the new cart
+- `$newCartName` (optional string) - an optional name for the new cart

 Return value:

-- `CartInterface` - The newly created shopping cart.
+- `CartInterface` - the newly created shopping cart

 #### `ReorderService:canBeReordered`